petarjonjic/AI-Tools-Showcase/README.md

 # AI Tools Showcase

 Web application for displaying and comparing AI tools.
-Developed as part of the **Web Technologies Fundamentals** course at the Faculty of Organization and Informatics, University of Zagreb.
+Developed as part of the **Introduction to Web Technologies** course at the Faculty of Organization and Informatics, University of Zagreb.

 ## 📋 Project Overview
 This application enables users to: